What is a drug?

 - Because I want to forget.

-- I like the images.
+- I like the idea of it.

 - I can’t stop.